-Dussehra Navaratri known as Devi Navaratrulu / Sharad Navaratrulu by the people of Andhra Pradesh, is celebrated in a grand way in Ammavaru temples across the state particularly in Vijayawada Kanakadurga temple
+Dussehra Navaratri is known as Devi Navaratrulu / Sharad Navaratrulu by the people of Andhra Pradesh.
+The nine days of Dussehra festival is celebrated in a grand way in Ammavaru temples across the state particularly in Vijayawada Kanakadurga temple

 Kanaka Durgamma temple is located on a small hill named Indrakeeladri which is in the old town area.
 The Peepal tree in 1 Town Police Station and the surrounding area is considered as Durgamma's parent's house.
 A day prior to Dussehra celebrations in the temple, the area surrounding the peepal tree in the 1 Town Police Station is beautifully decorated.
 The idol of Durgamma which is under the peepal tree is carried to Kanaka Durgamma temple by the Police officials.
 The 1 town police officials then offer turmeric powder (pasupu), vermilion (kumkuma), silk sari (pattu cheera) and other items to Kanaka Durgamma.